sal55/langs/M5Lang/readme.md

 * Other tools (eg. assembler, linker, building, script): none
 * Other languages: none

-A special tool is sometimes used to help convert C-style APIs into M bindings, but that tool (built-in to a C compiler) is written in M.
+A special tool is sometimes used to help convert C-style APIs into M bindings, but that tool (basically a C compiler) is written in M.

 M covers the entire compiler 'stack'